easily run python unit tests

 $ python -m unittest test.foo.bar.che.baz.newmodule_test.HappyTestCase.test_sad

-This got really annoying!
-Everytime, I would have to remember the syntax to call unittest from the command line, and then I would have to remember what I named the test case (let’s see, was that HappyTestCase or HappyTest), so I decided to take a bit of time and simplify it, that’s when pyt was born.
+This annoyed me!
+I could never remember the syntax to run the test, I could never remember what I named the test case (let’s see, was that HappyTestCase or HappyTest?), so I decided to take a bit of time and make my life easier, and pyt was born.

 With pyt, I just need to remember what I’m working on: